Fakih-Hamid/Fakih-Hamid/README.md

 # Fakih Hamid - Portfolio

 👋 Hi there, I'm Fakih Hamid!
-Welcome to my portfolio repository where I showcase my journey in the exciting Tech World.
+Welcome to my portfolio repository where I showcase my journey and passion.

 ## About Me